quickcougar/docs/exositeready/gwe/getting_started.md

 ## Create and Configure a Product
 Once your account is set up, add a Product and name it (e.g. "gateway-engine", "my-product", etc).

-Once your account is set up, add a new product and name it (e.g., "Gateway Engine," "My Product," etc).

 Once you have a product, you must configure it with resources either using **MrMurano** (*recommended*) or manually by using the Murano web UI.

 ### Configure a Product Using MrMurano